GI Behavioral Therapy Care Team

 Megan Riehl, Psy.D., is a clinical health psychologist specializing in providing comprehensive treatment to patients with gastrointestinal problems.
 She is a Clinical Assistant Professor of Medicine in the Division of Gastroenterology and the Clinical Director of the GI Behavioral Health Program.
 One of the state’s only psychologists with a specific focus on GI disorders, Dr. Riehl’s collaborative approach focuses on tailoring treatment plans to improve patients’ quality of life, decrease the frequency and intensity of medical symptoms, manage stress and improve coping skills.
 Her approach relies on principles of cognitive-behavioral therapy to design unique and flexible treatment plans tailored to the individual.

-Christina Jagielski, Ph.D., is a clinical health psychologist and a postdoctoral fellow in the Division of Gastroenterology at the University of Michigan.
+Christina Jagielski, Ph.D., is a clinical health psychologist in the Division of Gastroenterology at Michigan Medicine.
 Dr. Jagielski utilizes evidence-based treatment approaches for a range of gastrointestinal conditions including cognitive behavioral therapy, relaxation training and gut-directed hypnosis.

 New Patient Appointments and Insurance